 And let’s face it, being able to “containerize” a dawdling preschooler or older child in a mega stroller can make it easier to accomplish your goals – whether that’s shopping at the mall or taking a long walk.

 Still, it’s not realistic to expect a 4-, 5- or 6-year-old to go the distance at the zoo, fairs and amusement parks.
-“A child of that age isn’t going to be able to walk for five or six hours,” says Cheryl B. Anderson, Ph.D., associate professor of pediatrics at the Children’s Nutrition Research Center at the Baylor College of Medicine in Houston.
+“A child of that age isn’t going to be able to walk for five or six hours,” says Cheryl B. Anderson, Ph.D., who worked as an associate professor of pediatrics at the Children’s Nutrition Research Center at the Baylor College of Medicine in Houston.

 But, like ice cream, Anderson thinks strollers for older kids are wonderful, but in moderation.